 The Problem Solvers reached out to at least a half dozen officials and advocacy groups on Jerry Horn’s behalf.
 Congressman Ben Cline called Bob Horn in late January to say his office had secured a favorable outcome in the case.
 The next day, Bob received letters from other federal officials and the VA stating the pension had been denied.

-The Veterans Administration has not confirmed the favorable outcome to the Problem Solvers.
+The Department of Veterans Affairs has not confirmed the favorable outcome to the Problem Solvers.
 The VA has also not responded to questions about the typical wait time for a benefits decision; why no one was able to provide an update for the Horns in the 16 months the application was pending; what, if anything, went wrong in the handling of Jerry Horn’s application; or if his family will be eligible to receive back-pay for benefits he never received.

 Last Friday, February 7th, Bob Horn’s liaison at the Virginia Department of Veterans Services indicated the family could expect monthly benefits to begin in March but there is no timetable for back payments.